SyedAsadRazaDevops/install-cubejs-opensource-BI-tools-for-mongoDB-to-start/README.md

 ```
 sudo systemctl enable mongod.service
 ```
-# 2-ERROR:this port is in used.
+# 2-ERROR: this port is already in used.

 ```
 sudo netstat -pna | grep 3307